Select Page

-This Christmas, my family and I took a visit to Warwick Castle to make the most of their Christmas celebrations and had a wonderful time.
-As the Christmas light trail at Warwick Castle is something that is likely to return year after year, I thought I’d share my (unsponsored) review for those who are considering going either this year (The Warwick Castle Light Trail is open until the 7th January 2024 and is likely to return in late November 2024)
+Last Christmas, my family and I took a visit to Christmas at the Castle at Warwick Castle to make the most of their Christmas celebrations and despite it not being cheap, we had an absolutely wonderful time.
+As the Christmas light trail at Warwick Castle is something that is likely to return year after year, I thought I’d share my (unsponsored) review for those who are considering going either this year.
+In 2024, the Warwick Castle Light Trail is open from the 23rd of November 2024 and runs until Sunday 5th January 2025.
+This year promises to be bigger and better than ever, with illuminations in breathtaking surroundings that’ll make it a top christmas event to visit near Birmingham and Warwick.

 What is the Warwick Castle Christmas Light Trail?